 With a diversity that applies to both ethnicities as well as sexual orientation and job prospects that are just as diverse, the District is attracting the generations that are open-minded and welcoming to the former “outsiders”.

 Ranked #48 on the list of “Best Cities to Raise a Family in America”, Washington D.C. may not be perfect for families but it offers opportunities like no other.
 Schools in D.C. have a 13:1 student-teacher ratio and higher high school graduation rates.
 Also, students have almost double the rate of getting a bachelor’s degree and close to three times the rate for a master’s degree when compared to the rest of the country.
 Add to this the knowledge offered by all the museums in Washington D.C. and your children will grow up thinking they can change the world.

 Building both tolerance and compassion with the diversity present on the streets, a safer reality than it’s previous reputation, jobs are lined up for the taking by both parents and young adults with a diploma under their belt.

 Living in a vibrant cultural center that hosts both the heart of political life and countless free museums or entertainment options, Washington D.C. is a good place for retirees.
 Offering great health care and many great hospitals, the capital can be enjoyed by both those who grew their careers here as well as those from other areas.
-The only downside for retirees is the housing costs which are higher than the U.S. average, but having one of the best public transport systems adds to the value of the city.
+The only downside for retirees is the housing costs which are higher than the U.S. average, but

 Washington D.C. has had a bad reputation in the past however there had been a lot of changes for the better in the last decade.
 A rising economy made the city grow fast and it is why the housing prices raised as well.
 Real estate agents in Washington D.C. can provide the best tips for your best housing experience.